Small Area Estimation of Inequality Measures using Mixtures of Beta: Small Area Models

 \subsection{Prior Distributions}

 The following weakly-informative priors complete the Beta model:

 with $\sigma^2=10$.
 Considering the scale of the logit transformation, $\nu^2=1$ can be seen as quite a non-informative option.
-For the FB model, the priors choice includes in addition to \eqref{betasigmaprior}
+For the FB model, the choice of the prior includes in addition to \eqref{betasigmaprior}

-In order to foster convergence or avoid convergence problems, in some specific cases e.g. when dealing with a few areas, we recommend using a slightly informative prior for the mixing coefficient such as $p \sim Beta(2,2)$, being able to avoid the boundaries of its support but still being very close to a uniform distribution.
+This can be seen as a general formulation in line with \citet{goodrich2018bayesian}.
+However, in some specific cases e.g. when dealing with a few areas, we recommend using a slightly informative prior for the mixing coefficient to foster convergence or avoid convergence problems, such as $p \sim Beta(2,2)$.
+Such an option enables to avoid the boundaries of its support while being very close to a uniform distribution.